-When revamping the on the Chronograf, one of the sound functions we created was an exponentially damped sine wave.
+When revamping the waveforms on the Chronograf, one of the sound functions we created was an exponentially damped sine wave.
 I looked up the Roland TR808 Bass Drum waveform and tried to mimic it using mathematical formulas as best I could.
 The result was incredibly promising, and has a pleasing thud, just like a Bass Drum.
+I auditioned out various different versions of the damped sine wave in the space of Chronograf’s other waveforms, and essentially created a drum module with very similar sounds.

 We had the idea of taking the Chronograf waveform playback code, stripping out all of the Chronograf-specific functionality (clock outputs, modes, etc), and seeing what a module would sound like with different versions of exponentially damped sine waves.
 The formula I had created for the Chronograf allowed me to vary the number of peaks present in the waveform.
 The version in Chronograf had 38 peaks, and I fitted this new chip with damped sine waves with 6, 14, 22, 30, 38, 46, 54, and 62 peaks.
 Because it was essentially just a rework of the Chronograf, I continued to use the Chronograf perf board prototype.